miguelmota/streamhut/README.md

   - A: Currently it's stored in a local sqlite3 database.
 More robust and scalable options are in the works.

-- Q: Are there plans to rewrite streamhut in other languages?
+- Q: What happened to the streamhut NPM module?

-  - A: Yes!
-A Golang implementation is in the works.
+  - A: The node.js implementation of streamhut is now deprecated in favor of this Golang implementation.

 - Q: Can the same channel be used more than once?